 From rain forest to hanging glaciers there is no better way to escape the crowds and usual tourist trail.
 If you are fit and not afraid of heights, you will not find a better way to experience the fantastic mountains of New Zealand.
 Much of this route is off any prepared track, there are numerous side streams and river crossings.

-Check out this great footage of Rabbit Pass from Jan 2017 : Going Up and Going Down
+Check out this great footage of Rabbit Pass : Going Up and Going Down

 Rabbit Pass links the Wilkin Valley with the Matukituki Valley in the heart of Mt Aspiring National Park